 The risks associated with investments are constantly downplayed by some financial gurus and institutional members.
 Despite that investors should be aware of the risks, and ultimately look at themselves.
 Investment decisions are personal decisions.
 They should be made according to your specific personal situation.
 To ensure you avoid making any mistakes when investing – Here are nine common mistakes that can occur and how to avoid them:

 Define a strategy

 We cannot stress this enough.
 Having an investment plan or strategy is key to great returns.
 By following your pre-defined strategy you will make sure you make fewer mistakes.
 Not only but allows you to organize your portfolio with a goal in mind.
-This way you will avoid decisions that go against your specific goal, portfolio allocation and risk-tolerance.
+This way you will avoid decisions that go against your specific goal, portfolio allocation, risk tolerance, and risk capacity.
 By ensuring you stick to the plan, you will make better investment decisions.
 Preventing speculation and trend following or herd mentality.

 Stick to the strategy to avoid investment mistakes

 Investors give up on the strategy too easily.
 Most investors do not understand that investing should be long-term and end up giving up on their plan.
 As Paul Samuelson once said: